unlink2/RetroSpy/readme.md

 Buttons can have an onkeydown attribute with a key combination.
 If you run this script as root, or are using windows, it will then send the specified key to the OS as a keyboard input.

+Every button tag can also include an action attribute.
+If action is set to a plugin's name the plugin's on_action method will be called.

 More documentation to come soon.